UtrechtUniversity/anonymouus/README.md

 ## Validation
 The validation procedure determines the performance of anonymization software.
 It compares results of the automated anonymization with a manually labeled ground-truth.
-All occurrences of personal identifiable information in the ground-truth should be detected and correctly substituted in the automatically de-identified version.
+The validation procedure checks whether all occurrences of personal identifiable information, as detected in the manually labeled ground-truth, are correctly substituted.

 ### Prepare
-Clone this repository to run the validation
+Clone this repository to run the validation.

 Make sure you have these data present:
 * anonymized files
 * key file
-* manually labeled ground truth (created with Label Studio; json format) Example data can be found in the [test_data](test_data/) in this folder
+* manually labeled ground truth
+Example data can be found in the [test_data](test_data/) in this folder

+Create your manually labeled file with dedicated software like [Label Studio](https://labelstud.io/).
+In the graphical user interface you can easily add custom labels to the sensitive information in your text files

 ### Validate
 Run from the commandline